MonmaNobuaki/dcimg2btf/README.md

 ## Usage
 This script is designed to extract dcimg format files from a specified folder and convert them into btf format.
 Additionally, it allows for the selection of a destination folder to save the converted files.
 With several optimizations, the conversion process is executed at a high speed.

+Before executing,set the number of pixels in height and width of the file you want to convert in line 9 of the script.

 Please execute the script with the following command
 ```bash
 python dcimg2btf.py